vladmihalcea/hypersistence-utils/README.md

 The reason why all these dependencies are optional, like Guava, Jackson, or PostgreSQL JDBC Driver, is because not all projects may need them.

-More, the dependency version is extremely important because if you forget to upgrade a certain dependency, your application could be at risk in case the old dependency version suffers from security issues that have been recently discovered.
+More, the dependency version is extremely important because, from time to time, security issues may be discovered that get fixed in newer versions.

-For all these reasons, it is your responsibility to define explicitly all the dependencies that you are planning to use.
+> So, relying on this library to supply you with the dependency versions is a very dangerous thing to do.
+>
+> For instance, there have been [65 security issues discovered in the Jackson Data Bind library](https://www.cvedetails.com/vulnerability-list/vendor_id-15866/product_id-42991/Fasterxml-Jackson-databind.html) this project is heavily relying on.
+>
+> To avoid risking security issues, you need to take the responsibility of constantly upgrading all the dependencies that you are using along with the Hibernate Types library.

 ##### JSON Optional Maven Dependencies